News

 If your family is driving, be sure to pack a special bag for the car with some of your child’s favorite items and snacks.
 Plan out stops so they can take a break if it’s a longer car ride.
 For other modes of transportation, research their accommodations for children with autism to see how they can best meet your family’s needs.

-It’s important to stick to the same bedtime routine even while on vacation.
+It’s important to follow the same bedtime routine even while on vacation.
 Children with autism often benefit from routine, so doing the same actions you do back home will help them wind down for the night and acclimate to their new surroundings.
 Having your child go to sleep at their normal bedtime will also prevent them from getting out of routine when you return home.